Gata Only: Background and composition

-Release and reception
+Release

-The solo version of "Gata Only" was released on 21 December 2023, through UnitedMasters, but was removed days later for the release of its remix version with Álvarez.
-The official duet version and its accompanying music video were released on 2 February 2024, serving as the lead single from the former's debut EP El Comienzo.
+FloyyMenor released his solo version of "Gata Only" independently via UnitedMasters on 21 December 2023, but was removed days later to make space for the release of its remix version with Álvarez.
+The official duet version was also independently released via the same distributor on 2 February 2024, serving as the lead single from the former's debut EP El Comienzo.
+An accompanying music video starring both singers was released on the same day, which sees Álvarez driving a car to a house and Galleguillos, who is also seen in the car, sending a message to a woman.
+Throughout the video, both singers and several women are seen in various scenes, near a swimming pool, inside a house, and driving a car.

 Upon release, the song received a mixed reception from users, who pointed out that Álvarez's part had too much reverb or thought the use of artificial intelligence was involved.
-That same day, Álvarez took to Instagram that the duet would be deleted and replaced with a version sung by Galleguillos only, adding that his fans are "in charge".
-After being convinced by his fans, the duet stayed on platforms.
+A day after the song's release, Álvarez took to Instagram that the duet would be deleted and replaced with a version sung by Galleguillos only, adding that his fans are "in charge".
+Nonetheless, the duet stayed on platforms after being convinced by fans, who also sent comments on their YouTube channel to keep the song on platforms.
+By May 2024, the music video amassed over 135 million views, and would also be the number-one trending music video worldwide on YouTube, as well as in Chile.

-Music video

-An accompanying music video starring both singers was released on 2 February 2024.
-It begins with Álvarez driving a car to a house and Galleguillos, who is also seen in the car, sending a message to a woman.
-Throughout the video, both singers and several women are seen in various scenes, near a swimming pool, inside a house, and driving a car.
-In May 2024, it amassed over 135 million views, and would also be the number-one trending music video worldwide on YouTube, as well as in Chile.
-The music video ended the year with over 510 million views by December 2024, holding the crown for the most viewed music video of 2024 until being surpassed by Rosé and Bruno Mars’ “APT.”